 For decades now, Islam is growing stronger in Turkey.
 ‘European’ judicial activism contributed to this.
 Necmettin Erbakan (1926–2011), founder of Millî Görüş [1], former prime minister and mentor to Erdowahn, was one of the main forces behind the re-Islamization of Turkey.
 In 2006 a group of judges from the European Court of Human Rights –… Continue reading Elephants in courtrooms–IV; The case Erbakan vs Turkey

-Elephants in courtrooms -3-: “Legitimate aims”
+Elephants in courtrooms -III-: “Legitimate aims”

 This is the third article on the European Court of Human Rights and judicial activism.
 To start with the conclusion: we have to get rid of this Court.
 Not because everything these ladies and gentlemen say is equally nonsensical.
 But because of their judicial activism.
-Even more so because it suits so many politicians perfectly… Continue reading Elephants in courtrooms -3-: “Legitimate aims”
+Even more so because it suits so many politicians perfectly… Continue reading Elephants in courtrooms -III-: “Legitimate aims”

 Elephants in courtrooms – II video